-Where there is a surplus, the Fund will determine the amount of exit credit to be paid in accordance with the Regulations and in line with the Funding Strategy Statement.
+Where there is a surplus, the Fund will determine the amount of exit credit to be paid in accordance with the Regulations and in line with this Strategy.

 Provided the Town or Parish Council meets its exit obligations, they will have no further obligation to the Fund.
 These bodies will remain in the Town and Parish Councils pool after exit.